stephengacheru/usehover.github.io/index.md

 If on `SIMError` or `UserDenied` are called, then adding the integration has failed.
 For the former, the user does not have a SIM that supports the integration requested or possibly any SIM at all.
 For the latter, they did not give permission to use the integration requested.
 In this case you may show a message explaining why it is neccessary and ask them again by remaking the same call to `HoverIntegration.add()`.

-`onSuccess` passes back the operator and currency.
+`onSuccess` passes back the operator, country, and currency.
 This is especially useful if you asked for permission to use any mobile money available to the user, which they choose.

 ## Transaction result details
 The details about a transaction are simply String extras on the data intent.
 To get the confirmation code just write `data.getStringExtra("code")`.